johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Dead Hero List:
   - Empiricism
   - Instrumentalism
+  - Spaceship Earth
+  - Principle of Mediocrity: Dawkins argement that "Universe beeing is not only queerer than suppose, but it is queerer that we can suppose"
+  - Martin Reese: "could be life and intelligence in forms we cant conceive"

 - Hero List:
   - Popper
   - Fallibilists

 - Books main argument is that all progress (theoretical and practical) come from creating better explanations.
   This activity is both uniquely human and a fundamental fact about reality at the most "impersonal cosmic" level.